Image resizing by neural network operators and their convergence rate with respect to the $L^p$-norm and the dissimilarity index defined through the continuous SSIM: Numerical simulations and experiments

 \section{Numerical simulations and experiments}

 In the numerical experiments, we adopted the following approach.
-We started by selecting a collection of images (see, Figure \ref{fig:reference_images}) with dimensions $N \times M$, which will serve as a reference.
+We started by selecting a collection of images with dimensions $N \times M$, which will serve as a reference.
 Such images are part of the Grayscale Set 1 and 2, provided by the Waterloo Fractal Coding and Analysis Group, and are available in the repository at \url{https://links.uwaterloo.ca/Repository.html}.
-The histograms of the selected images are displayed in Figure \ref{isto_images}.
+0.2cm

-The choice of such images is motivated by the fact that we want to make a comparison across images that vary in size, brightness, and texture, while maintaining a common feature: a high variance, with values exceeding $5e+03$.
+The primary reference set includes four grayscale images: (a) \textit{montage} ($256\times 256$ pixel resolution); (b) \textit{france} ($672\times 496$ pixel resolution); (c) \textit{mountain} ($640\times 480$ pixel resolution); (d) \textit{library} ($464 \times 352$ pixel resolution).
+The choice of such images is motivated by the fact that we want to make a comparison across images that vary in size, brightness, and texture, while maintaining a common feature: a high variance; particularly, with values exceeding $5e+03$.
 The latter number came out from the performed numerical experiments.
-The variance of each one of the considered images are the following: \textit{montage} ($5.0616e+03$), \textit{france} ($5.3166e+03$), \textit{mountain} ($6.4982e+03$), and \textit{library} ($7.9805e+03$).\\
+The variance of each one of the considered images are the following: \textit{montage} ($5.0616e+03$), \textit{france} ($5.3166e+03$), \textit{mountain} ($6.4982e+03$), and \textit{library} ($7.9805e+03$).
+0.2cm

+We give particular emphasis to the image variances, since as shown in the theoretical Section \ref{3.1} (and confirmed by the numerical evidence), the estimates for the convergence rate are influenced by the constant $c_f$ given in Theorem \ref{th_marchettisantin}.
+As you can see, such a constant becomes smaller for higher variances, suggesting that the quality of the reconstruction can improve in these situations with respect to the cases characterized by small variances.\\

 Then, the selected images were downscaled without interpolation (using the \textit{nearest neighbor method}, \cite{biau2015lectures}) to dimensions $\frac{N}{2} \times \frac{M}{2}$.
 Subsequently, the downscaled images are upscaled back to their original size using the previously outlined methods.
 For the algorithm based on NN operators, we considered as $\sigma$ both the logistic and the ramp function, and the following values of $n = 5, 10, 15, 20, 25$ and $30$.
+Obviously, also others choices of $\sigma$ could be done, but we decide to consider the ones for which we proved in the previous sections the better quantitative estimates.

-For the u-VPI method, we set the free parameter $\theta$ equal to $0.5$ following the same approach of the authors in \cite{occorsio2023image}, as we are working in an unsupervised mode where the target image is not available in general.\\
+For the u-VPI method, we set the free parameter $\theta$ equal to $0.5$ following the same approach of the authors in \cite{occorsio2023image}, as we are working in an unsupervised mode where the target image is not available in general.

 The results of our experiments are detailed in Tables \ref{Montage}-\ref{Library}, where the best-performing metrics for each image are highlighted in bold for easy identification.
 To evaluate the PSNR and the (discrete) SSIM with \textsc{Matlab\textsuperscript{\textcopyright}}, we have used its built-in functions \texttt{psnr()} and \texttt{ssim()}, respectively.\\